saadeghi/theme-change/README.md

 </details>
 <details>
 <summary>
-  or if it's a Vue 2 project:
+  or if it's a Vue 2 project (using options API):
 </summary>

 Install: `npm i theme-change --save` and use it in your js file: